-Much like the glass of a greenhouse, gases in our atmosphere sustain life on Earth by trapping the sun’s heat.
-These gases allow the sun’s rays to pass through and warm the earth, but prevent this warmth from escaping our atmosphere into space.
-Without naturally-occurring, heat-trapping gases—mainly water vapour, carbon dioxide and methane—Earth would be too cold to sustain life as we know it.
+Much like the glass of a greenhouse, gases in Earth’s atmosphere sustain life by trapping the sun’s heat.
+These “greenhouse gases” allow the sun’s rays to pass through and warm the planet but prevent this warmth from escaping the atmosphere into space.
+Without them, Earth would be too cold to sustain life as we know it.

 When we talk about greenhouse gases, we’re referring to carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons and sulphur hexafluoride.

 How are greenhouse gases changing the climate?